latitudegames/AIDungeon/README.md

 ## Samples

-Context:
-Long ago the bombs fell and the world ended.
+> Context: Long ago the bombs fell and the world ended.
 You are one of the few who is still alive.
-You are trying to survive by scavenging among the ruins of what is left behind.
-You walk for two hours and take a break.
+You are trying to survive by scavenging among the ruins of what is left behind.You walk for two hours and take a break.
 You've left the town you were in and are now in a more rural area.
-You look around you and see [Generation begins here] some hay that should provide you with enough protein to get through the night.
-> eat the hay then go to sleep
+You look around you and see [Generation begins here] some hay that should provide you with enough protein to get through the night. > eat the hay then go to sleep

  You eat the hay then go to sleep.
 In the morning, you feel much better.
 \> Go to town